 There is nothing shameful about being motivated to make more money.
 This could mean paying down your debt, retiring early, or just going on incredible vacations.
 All of these sound pretty awesome, and they all take money.

 For a lot of side hustlers and online businesses owners, they’re also motivated to break free from traditional jobs because they just didn’t love what they were doing.
-You can hear more about this in Types of Side Hustles, but neither Bobby or Mike was in love with their jobs, and Mike had six-figures worth of student loans riding his back.
+You can hear more about this in Types of Side Hustles, but neither I nor Mike were in love with our jobs.
 While it wasn’t unhappiness per se, that discontentedness was motivation to try something new and fulfilling.

 Okay, let’s talk “my passion” for just a second.
 Sometimes those motivating factors, like money or hating your job, can actually lead to finding what you really are passionate about.